 One in 500 males in the population is born with a specific variation in their chromosome makeup.
 As the typical man has a karyotype (chromosome makeup) of 46, XY, men with Klinefelter’s Syndrome (KS) have an extra X chromosome, 47, XXY.
 Men with KS have no sperm in the semen, except for the rare […]

 What are uterine fibroids?

 Uterine fibroids, also known as uterine “leiomyomata” or “myomas”, are solid masses arising from the smooth muscle cells that form the uterine musculature, also known as the myometrium.
-They are present in 30-50% of women and, although they can occur in women of any ethnic background, uterine […]
+They are present in 30-50% of women and, although they can occur in women of any ethnic background, uterine fibroids are more common […]

 A Blood Test to Check a Luteal Progesterone Level for Luteal Phase Assessment is Not Considered Accurate Testing